bovlb/frc-tips/safety/README.md

 ## Special event activities

 A lot of teams have special things they do to demonstrate their commitment to safety.
 Some examples:
 * Putting up safety posters in other team’s pits and handing out safety flyers.
 This should be done with caution.
-If another team wants to put posters and flyers in your pit, then by all means accept these as it shows good saefty spirit.
-Don't do this yourself unless you are truly going to do a good job of it, as it easily becomes just more trash (with your teams name on it).
+If another team wants to put posters and flyers in your pit, then by all means accept these as it shows good safety spirit.
+Don't do this yourself unless you are truly going to do a good job of it, as it easily becomes just more trash (with your team's name on it).
 * Videos, websites, apps.
 This is a lot of work but it does impress judges.
 If you have a monitor in your pit, you can use it to show safety videos, including [ones you didn't make](https://www.firstinspires.org/robotics/frc/safety).
 * [Safety mascots](./Spyder_mascot.png)
 * Handing out first aid kits or other safety equipment with your team's logo on them.